How to understand Industry Super better than everyone else.

 Overall outcome: Very beneficial for a large number of Australians who don’t have the time to manager their super.
 When people get closer to the retirement age, the “no advice” motivates people to seek alternatives for their funds.

-Some of the best known industry super funds are AustralianSuper, Rest Super, Sunsuper and Hostplus.
+Some of the most well known industry super funds are AustralianSuper, Rest Super, Sunsuper and Hostplus.

 The investment performance result for 2015, for the median growth super fund, delivered the fourth straight positive calendar year return according to Chant West.